 Due to the interconnected nature of transportation safety and treatment strategies, countermeasures may have a varying impact for more than one emphasis area.
 While this can increase the complexity when attempting to quantify their overall effect, it does provide an opportunity to prioritize treatment strategies, at least in part, on the number of Emphasis Areas they have the potential to impact.
 Table 6 provides a rudimentary summary of the applicability of each strategy within each of the Emphasis Areas.
-The strategies are prioritized based on the potential number of Emphasis Areas which could be impacted by their installation, as well as the number of fatal and severe incapacitating injury crash types on local roads that each emphasis area has historically (2010-2014) been associated with.
+The strategies are prioritized based on the number of associated fatal and severe incapacitating injury crash types that occurred historically (2010-2014) on local roads and then the potential number of Emphasis Areas which could be impacted by their installation.
 The goal is to prioritize the treatments which have the potential to impact the greatest proportion of crashes within the region.